Particular/docs.particular.net/platform/installer/index.md

 The Platform Installer (PI) is recommended for use on development machines only.

-This is primarily because
+This is primarily because:

- * PI does not provide a choice of transport (Microsoft Message Queue is assumed).
 * PI requires Internet access which may not be available in a production environment.
 * The PI `setup.exe` will fail on Windows servers were `IE Enhanced Security Configuration` is enabled

 [Download the PI](http://particular.net/start-platform-download).

 For testing and production environments it is recommended to:

 * Use the [NServiceBus Powershell Module](/nservicebus/operations/management-using-powershell.md) to install the prerequisite components required.
 * Download and run the individual installers from the [download](http://particular.net/downloads) page rather than install via the PI.

 ## What to expect